geethaaluri/AutoRecommender/README.md

 	predicted_ratings.pkl

-This file is already available in the Orient 'Data' folder once you unpack the predicted_ratings.pkl.zip file.
+This file is already available in the RecServe 'Data' folder once you unpack the predicted_ratings.pkl.zip file.

 To generate occupation embeddings you can run: